 Beyond this, you’ll embark on a few platforming jaunts, especially in the fourth chapter which is mostly a chase sequence.
 This section highlights a few niggles with the controls.
 Six isn’t the most elegant or agile character to play.
 She feels very slow to respond to inputs and this can lead to a lot of unnecessary deaths.

 This is only exacerbated by having 3D movement in a 2D perspective.
 You’ll start a jump thinking it’ll get you to that metal box, only to find yourself plummeting into the abyss.
 This isn’t a consistent problem but it can make doing a lengthy platforming section again a little irksome.

 On top of this, landing these jumps isn’t smooth either.
 The game will often teleport you a small, barely noticeable distance to your destination.
-This is most obvious when leaping to a door handle, sometimes you can tell you’re not going to make it before the game decides it’s close and just teleports you that extra distance.
+This is most obvious when leaping to a door handle, sometimes you can tell you’re not going to make it before the game decides it’s close enough and just teleports you that extra distance.
 It’s not a huge deal breaker but it makes everything feel a tad unpolished.

 Little Nightmare’s story is an interesting and often unsettling one and it’s a fantastic looking game if you’re into macabre stuff.
 But the platforming can occasionally be frustrating and the puzzles leave a lot to be desired.
 Little Nightmares is definitely worth your time, it’s just the gameplay pales in comparison to the atmosphere the game successfully creates, which is a shame.